What Is HTML5 — The Modern Markup Language Powering the Web

 HTML5 offers a wide range of benefits for both developers and users:

-- Eliminates the need for plugins: Reduces the dependency on external tools like Flash.
+- Eliminates the need for plugins and reduces dependence on external tools like Flash.

 - Cross-platform compatibility: Works seamlessly across desktops, tablets, and smartphones.